 "If I did wrong with Sarek," you whisper into his ear, "I will make amends."

 "You'll measure up."
-After all, he is damaged and the Vulcans know this, and Sarek has done more than tolerate it--he has sought Spock out.
+After all, he's damaged and the Vulcans know this, yet Sarek has done more than tolerate it—he has sought Spock out.
 Broken or not.

 But then Sarek is broken, too.

 "Come to bed," Spock says as he eases you off the table.
 He pulls you in close, under his arm, tilting your chin up so he can kiss you over and over.
 "I thought I had lost you."